sklus/d3s/README.rst

 Data-driven dynamical systems toolbox.

-Written by Stefan Klus
+This toolbox contains methods for the approximation of transfer operators and their eigenfunctions as well as methods for learning the governing equations from data:
+- DMD/TICA/AMUSE
+- Ulam's method
+- EDMD
+- kernel EDMD
+- SINDy
+- ...

 ====